apache/tvm-rfcs/rfcs/0042-buffer-pointer.md

 The `BufferLoad::pointer` and `BufferStore::pointer` could be generic `PrimExpr`, instead of being `BufferPointer` objects.
 This would require the datatype to be a handle, with an additional parameter to indicate what is being stored.
-However, this
+However, this would require all visitors that interact or modify a buffer to be duplicated across both reads and writes.

 Currently, the `BufferLoad::pointer` and `BufferStore::pointer`
 objects are visited by `ExprMutator` and `StmtMutator`, but are